 Furthermore, every business school in the country will tell you that bonding and branding in business create a very lucrative coupling.

 If you’re thinking, “Well, what’s the big deal; how bad can it actually be?”
 Consider this; we live in a world where your patients have unimaginable quantities of options for their healthcare needs.
 Don’t believe me?
 Take a few minutes to investigate the number of alternatives that are available online via WebMD, Pinterest, Yelp, or anyone of a thousand of choices in a basic Google search, on Facebook, and so on.

 As such, you have to do everything in your power to stand apart from the crowd!
 Perhaps more importantly, inspire your patients to push away from your competition.

 To conclude, some of the biggest successes in business, politics, sports, and entertainment credit the Law of Attraction and visualization for their success.
 Thus, if you genuinely believe that your thoughts dictate your future success, you must ask yourself, “What do I truly want?”
 Do you want a practice chock-full of devoted and passionate patients who will gladly refer all of their friends and family?
 Do you want to be seen as the “go-to” doctor/practice in town?

 If so, be specific with your goals, create quantitative plans and expectations, make your objectives attainable, and be more conscious of your thoughts, emotions, and actions by attaching specific timelines for achievement at each step.

 Bear in mind; no business ever became successful by accident.

-Said differently, status quo is a choice.
+Said differently, the status quo is a choice.
 However, you can make “better” decisions for your business prosperity.